Office 365 (Outlook 2016) - Email Merges Using Word

 Enter your desired time and click OK to return to the Rules Wizard and update the rule text at the bottom of the window as shown to the right.
 Click the Next button.

 Select any necessary exceptions to this rule, and click the Next button again.
 Give your name a rule and ensure that the Turn on this rule checkbox is selected, then click the Finish button.
-You'll be informed that this rule will only work in the Outlook desktop client; click the OK button to confirm.
+You'll be informed that this rule will only work in the Outlook desktop user; click the OK button to confirm.

 Click the OK button again to save your changes and close the Rules and Alerts window.